 Open a handle for input and/or output.
-There are two forms.
-The most general form is:
+The general form is:

-'''

 open device as #n

-'''

 where device is a device driver structure returned by a system function such as SendRecvDevice, and n evaluates to an integer between 2 and 7.
 (Handles 0 and 1 also exist, but are reserved for system use.)